Download the Application Form

 The maximum number of participants is 26.
 A small number of observers will also be accommodated.

-The participation fee, to be paid in advance but after registration (in October), is 400.00 Euro.
-Included in the course cost is seven nights accommodation in double rooms, all meals from Monday, 5 December, at 6.30pm (dinner) to Monday, 12 December, (breakfast), entrance tickets to the men’s Sahara Hockey Champions Trophy the duration of the tournament, local transportation, refreshments during course hours and an official FIH certificate of participation.
+The participation fee, to be paid in advance but after registration (in April), is 450.00 Euro.
+Included in the course cost is seven nights accommodation in double rooms, all meals from Sunday, 3 July, at 6.30pm (dinner) to Sunday, 10 July, (breakfast), entrance tickets to the men’s Rabobank Hockey Junior World Cup for the duration of the course, local transportation, refreshments during course hours and an official FIH certificate of participation.
 There will be some arrangements for the participants if they wish to extend their stay at an extra cost.
-There will be no reimbursement in case of withdrawal after 15 November, 2005.
+There will be no reimbursement in case of withdrawal after 15 June, 2005.

 · Welcome dinner and introductory meeting